CLIMBING, PADDLING AND FAMILY-FRIENDLY HIKING TRAILS

-A more detailed description of the hiking route can be found on the Mäntyharju-Repovesi website.
+A more detailed description of the hiking trail can be found on the Mäntyharju-Repovesi website.

-The same site also features a description of the mountain bike route to Repovesi from the center of Mäntyharju.
+The same site also features a description of the mountain bike route from the center of Mäntyharju to Repovesi.

-The National Park is also accessible by canoeing.
+The National Park is also accessible by paddling.